Understanding The Possible Connections Between Pornography And Depression: A Guide

 Pornography and masturbation can be common outlets for stress relief and recreation in many.
 However, sometimes it can feel like society has decided these things aren’t fit for discussion in the public sphere, despite the general prevalence of porn.
 Statistically, porn websites are thought to receive more monthly visits than other web companies (like Netflix, Twitter and Twitch.)
-This means that the expression and experiences are many may go invalidated,
+This means that the expression and experiences of many may go invalidated,

 Can pornography use be healthy for some?